 Network Attached Storage

 Network Attached Storage or NAS stations are a great way to power your hard disks if you want easy and convenient access over multiple operating systems.
-NAS not only features an independent power supply but also consists of a low-power computer that helps with functions like encryption and transcoding.
+NAS features not only an independent power supply but also a low-power computer that helps with functions like encryption and transcoding.

 Another advantage of NAS storage is its accessibility over your home or work network or the internet, reducing the need to have a drive bay next to you.
 A downside to NAS is the high prices associated with setting one up, but the benefits provided are worth it if you want something specific like this.